 Rice Creek Commons is intended to be a pedestrian- and bike-friendly development.
 Building a new connection to the Rice Creek Regional Trail will be an important asset to attract developers, property owners, and residents.
 With this trail, Rice Creek Commons will connect to a regional system consisting of 240 miles of trails throughout the Twin Cities.

-The remediation of the future trail is expected to cost $1.88 million.
 The Metropolitan Council awarded the county a $1.7 million grant for remediation work in October 2015, and the Ramsey County Board of Commissioners allocated $716,000 to complete the necessary remediation efforts as well as remove building structures, fencing, railroad tracks, and utility poles.